Doctor consulting about the WID® easy Test

 The WID®-easy test is characterized by extremely high values for sensitivity (90.9%), specificity (97.3%) and NPV (99.7%).

-Most importantly, the PPV of the WID®-easy test is 50%, ten times higher than that of sonography, whose PPV is only 5%.
+Above all, the PPV of the WID®-easy test is ten times higher at 50% than that of sonography, whose PPV is only 5%.

 (Evans et al., The Lancet Oncology, 2023)